zeratax/matrix-registration/README.md

 <details>
 <summary>If this fails...</summary>

-you can create a configuration for your matrix homeserver by copying [config.sample.yaml](/config.sample.yaml) to your server and editing it:
+you can create a configuration by copying [config.sample.yaml](/config.sample.yaml) to your server and editing it:
 ```bash
 wget https://raw.githubusercontent.com/ZerataX/matrix-registration/master/config.sample.yaml
 cp config.sample.yaml config.yaml